Cearjeyou/snakeGame/README.md

 # snakeGame

-Snake game with HTML, CSS and JavaScript
+Snake game developed with HTML, CSS and JavaScript

 Link for view app: 🔗